Updated August 2020

 The websites offer discounted tractors and other machinery, with payment via bank transfer only.
 This tactic should immediately ring alarm bells as safer payment options such as payment by credit card and PayPal were not included.

-The websites listed postal addresses which are either those of other legitimate businesses selling similar kinds of goods or are empty parcels of land.
+The websites also listed postal addresses which are either those of other legitimate businesses selling similar kinds of goods or are empty parcels of land.

 Anyone who has ordered goods from these websites should immediately report the transaction to their bank as fraudulent.